d-morrison/IntroStatActivities/_book/04-EDA-quantitative.md

        y = "Budget (in Millions)")  #y-axis label
 ```

 a.
-Using the provided favstats output and the side-by-side boxplots, interpret the value of the quartile 1 for the R content rating.
+Using the provided favstats output and the side-by-side boxplots, interpret the value of quartile 1 for the R content rating.

 \vspace{1in}